 Net interest income increased to \$1.7 million during the first quarter of 2002 as compared to net interest income of \$294,000 during the first quarter of 2001.
 Net interest income rose as average loans held for sale increased to \$390.2 million during the first quarter of 2002 as compared to \$311.1 million during the first quarter of 2001 as a result of higher loan production levels and widening of net interest margins.
 Net interest margins increased to 1.72% during the first quarter of 2002 as compared to 0.53% during the first quarter of 2001.
 Net interest margins increased as yields on average borrowing costs decreased at a faster rate than weighted average coupons on mortgage loans.
-Average prime, which is the index used to determine borrowing costs on warehouse lines with the warehouse lending operations, decreased to 4.75% during the first quarter of 2002 as compared to 8.62% during the first quarter of 2001.
+Average prime, which is the index used to determine borrowing costs on warehouse lines with the warehouse lending operations, decreased to 4.75% during the first quarter of 2002.